-In a slightly more sophisticated vein some argue that changing health behaviour is simply a matter of getting the packaging of messages right.
+In a slightly more sophisticated vein, some argue that changing health behaviour is simply a matter of getting the packaging of messages right.
 The idea here is very simple.
 If we could only get the message out there in some form which people could understand and identify with, then they would change in response.
 However, the psychological sciences demonstrate that simple stimulus- response models explain only a small fraction of human behaviour.
 So the notion that response to messages says all there is to say about behaviour change is wide of the mark.
 The analogy which is often drawn here is with commercial advertising.
 Commercial organisations spend a great deal of money promoting their products but we have to be very careful about taking the analogy too far.
 Commercial advertising campaigns have a variety of aims and changing immediate purchasing behaviour is only one of them.
 They are also designed to raise awareness, to keep the company in the consumers’ eye, to highlight new products, and the changes in the amount of market share which follows these campaigns tend to be modest – certainly not of the order of magnitude required to reverse the epidemics of type 2 diabetes, obesity and alcohol misuse.
 Moreover, the highly sophisticated ways in which products as different as car insurance and chocolate are advertised belies the notion that it is simply a response to a simple message.
-The investment in social marketing campaigns which borrow heavily from the commercial analogy such as ‘Change for Life’ and their lack of tangible success suggests that the commercial analogy is flawed if applied simplistically to public health matters.(9) (10) We still have rising levels of obesity and NCDs and no scientific evidence that ‘Change for Life’ works.
+The investment in social marketing campaigns which borrow heavily from the commercial analogy - ‘Change for Life’ being one example - and their lack of tangible success suggests that the commercial analogy is flawed if applied simplistically to public health matters.(9) (10) We still have rising levels of obesity and NCDs and no scientific evidence that ‘Change for Life’ works.
 People are fatter than ever before.

-Having said this, there have been some notably memorable health campaigns down the years involving advertising: “Don’t die of ignorance” in the face of the HIV epidemic in the 1980s being a very good case in point.(11) But what we need to remember is that this was a multi- level strategy and the advertising – the messaging - was but one part of a broad many pronged policy and was not the only component of the campaign.
+Having said this, there have been some notably memorable health campaigns down the years involving advertising: “Don’t die of ignorance” in the face of the HIV epidemic in the 1980s being a very good case in point.(11) But what we need to remember is that this was a multi- level strategy and the advertising or messaging was but one part of a broad many pronged policy and was not the only component of the campaign.
 There was also a specialist agency –the Health Education Authority - which was central in organising the campaigns and working with leading advertising agencies on the copy.
-It employed very sophisticated advertising and promotional approaches which were indeed modelled on commercial practice including for example long run multi media campaigns to build up trust among different audiences.
+It employed very sophisticated advertising and promotional approaches which were indeed modelled on commercial practice including for example long-run, multi-media campaigns to build up trust among different audiences.
 Regrettably the Health Education Authority was closed down in 1999 and the expertise it had developed was dissipated.
 A great national asset was squandered.

 The key point is that purchasing a car or a tube of toothpaste is not the same kind of behaviour as making a decision to stop smoking or not to have unprotected sex.
 There is a great deal more to it than just getting the message across.
 Campaigns can have an important role and can be effective, but they are but one part of a total strategy and behaviour change is not just about simple messaging